ASKNJ/IMBD-DEMO/README.md

  3. We can also use a CDN for our UI static files.
 "Fastly" is a really known CDN to have content delivered in different locations and have a distributed caching.

+ 4. We can take a hogh version of standard tier for our postgresql database on heroku so that our connection limit can also not cause any issue.

  ### Enjoy the Api!!!